mozilla-l10n/documentation/src/products/iOS_products/review_iOSstrings.md

 ## Reviewing the PR

-When you’re getting close to the end of the [Firefox for iOS l10n cycle](https://wiki.mozilla.org/Firefox_for_iOS_Train_Schedule), the iOS team will make a pull request in order to land new strings for the upcoming release.
+Let's take examples from Firefox for iOS - in fact, these apply to other iOS products as well, and they also follow the same train schedule.
+When you’re getting close to the end of the [iOS l10n cycle](https://docs.google.com/spreadsheets/d/1hER_w7pOsWSjeBaUqMd_9ClYCCGlwc4jaFYpcBvFE8g/edit#gid=1960046531), the iOS team will make a pull request in order to land new strings for the upcoming release.

 Let’s consider a past PR, which was done for v6.0: https://github.com/mozilla-l10n/firefoxios-l10n/pull/19